 Chase contests at Bangor take place over trips ranging from a minimum of 2m1f77yards to a maximum of 4m137yards.
 The biggest event of the season is the Anne Duchess of Westminster Memorial Handicap Chase which takes place in November each year and offers £26,000 in total prize money.
 That relatively modest sum gives you an idea of the standard of action to expect here but of course that is no barrier to a brilliant day at the races.

 The favourites have a mixed record overall at the course, but do seem to do well in non-handicap chase events.
-Over the past five years we have seen the market leader post an impressive 64% strike rate in such contests, returning a level stakes profit of over £8.
+Over the past five years we have seen the market leader post an impressive 64% strike rate in such contests, returning a level stakes net win of over £8.

 Again, looking at the past five years, Brian Hughes’ 1 in 4 strike rate leads the way amongst the riders.
-That is enough for Hughes supporters to have bagged a +£10 level stakes profit over the period.
+That is enough for Hughes supporters to have bagged a +£10 level stakes net win over the period.
 William Kennedy is another man to note.
-The young rider’s near 20% win rate doesn’t match that of Hughes, but his level stakes profit of around £44 is particularly impressive suggesting he has seriously outridden his odds.
+The young rider’s near 20% win rate doesn’t match that of Hughes, but his level stakes net win of around £44 is particularly impressive suggesting he has seriously outridden his odds.

 Based just across the border in Cheshire, Donald McCain is a trainer who is frequently represented at Bangor.
-And he does pretty well too, having registered a 22% strike rate and a whopping +£80 level stakes profit in the past five years.
-Henry Daly is another name to note, having posted a strike rate of over 25% and level stakes profit of nearly £49 over this same period.
+And he does pretty well too, having registered a 22% strike rate and a whopping +£80 level stakes net win in the past five years.
+Henry Daly is another name to note, having posted a strike rate of over 25% and a level stakes net win of nearly £49 over this same period.